-College Factual recognizes the best colleges and universities in its annual rankings.
-These rankings include categories for best overall colleges, best colleges for each major, best value schools, and much more.
+College Factual analyzes over 2,000 colleges and universities in its annual rankings and ranks them in a variety of ways, including most diverse, best overall quality, best for non-traditional students, and much more.

-City College - Gainesville Faculty
+Learn more about City College - Gainesville admissions.

 The student to faculty ratio at City College - Gainesville is about average at 14 to 1.
 This ratio is often used to gauge how many students might be in an average class and how much time professors will have to spend with their students on an individual level.
 The national average for this metric is 15 to 1.

-The full-time faculty percentage at City College - Gainesville is 6%.
+The full-time faculty percentage at City College - Gainesville is 17%.
 This is lower than the national average of 47%.

-During the 2017-2018 academic year, there were 257 undergraduates at City College - Gainesville with 181 being full-time and 76 being part-time.
+During the 2017-2018 academic year, there were 159 undergraduates at City College - Gainesville with 123 being full-time and 36 being part-time.

 The net price is calculated by adding tuition, room, board and other costs and subtracting financial aid.Note that the net price is typically less than the published for a school.
 For more information on the sticker price of City College - Gainesville, see our tuition and fees and room and board pages.